 A case study in storytelling through composition, repetition and sound effects – in 30 seconds.

-In this sequence from action comedy Hot Fuzz (2007), director Edgar Wright moves police officer Nicholas Angel (Simon Pegg) from the big city to a small town – and through careful shot selection, tight editing and sound design, tells us a whole bunch of amusing story in just half a minute:
+In action comedy Hot Fuzz (2007), director Edgar Wright moves police officer Nicholas Angel (Simon Pegg) from the big city to a small town – and through careful shot selection, tight editing and sound design, we’re told a whole bunch of character and story in just half a minute:

 Every single shot in this sequence helps to tell the story, both in content and composition.